probabl-ai/skore/README.md

 ![ci](https://github.com/probabl-ai/skore/actions/workflows/ci.yml/badge.svg)
 ![python](https://img.shields.io/badge/python-3.11%20|%203.12-blue?style=flat&logo=python)

-`skore` allows data scientists to create tracking and reports from their Python code:
+`skore` allows data scientists to create tracking and visualization from their Python code:
 1. Users can store objects of different types: python lists and dictionaries, `numpy` arrays, `scikit-learn` fitted models, `matplotlib`, `altair`, and `plotly` figures, etc. Storing some values over time allows one to perform **tracking** and also to **visualize** them:
 2. They can visualize these stored objects on a dashboard.
 The dashboard is user-friendly: objects can easily be organized.
 3. This dashboard can be exported into a HTML file.